 Ft.
 Collins, CO (PRWEB) July 5, 2007

-The annual Tour de Fat, a ballyhoo of bikes and beer, with environmental sustainability at the very heart of it all, is headed to Truckee once again.
-The cycling circus spins into the California mountains on July 28, 2007.
+The annual Tour de Fat, a ballyhoo of bikes and beer, with environmental sustainability at the very heart of it all, is headed to San Francisco once again.
+The cycling circus spins into the bay area on July 21, 2007.
 The tour will hit 12 cities throughout the summer while traveling on B100 biodiesel fuel.

 Tour de Fat began seven years ago in Ft.
 Collins, Colorado to increase awareness and participation in cycling as the sustainable transportation alternative.
 Tour de Fat has captured the imagination of communities across the West bringing people together with fanciful entertainment, contests, art displays and, of course, New Belgium beer.
 Last year Tour de Fat traveled to 11 cities, attracted more than 31,000 people and raised more than $166,000.

 It has become a great tradition for bike enthusiasts, charities and bon vivants of every kind.

 "Tour de Fat is a one of a kind, must-see summer event," said Chris Winn, Tour de Fat's coordinator and event evangelist.
 "People and bikes parade around decorated in outrageous costumes, great musicians take to the solar-powered stage, and fascinating performers entertain with creative antics, all while we raise money for local organizations that support the two-wheeled lifestyle."